PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 This chapter covers the following topics

-* Building a simple restful micro service
+* Building a simple RESTful microservice
 * Creating the context
 * Setting up a development environment
 * Using pattern matching with Mu